Dean Buntrock: Early years

 Born in Columbia, South Dakota, on June 6, 1931, Buntrock began learning about business as a youngster working for his father, Rudy Buntrock, a community leader who owned a farm services business that included International Harvester farm equipment, tractors and trucks, along with Standard Oil products, hardware and other farming-related needs.
-He was mayor of the 250-resident town for 25 years, a main customer of the local bank as well as a member of its board, and owner of a local baseball club.
 He led campaigns to build the local gym and fund War Bonds.
-Rudy's businesses, banking background and his ability to work with local farmers who purchased agricultural equipment taught Dean valuable lessons about how to purchase and finance equipment, which later proved to be very important during his early years in business.
-Guided by his father and mother, Lillian (née Hustad), Dean at an early age displayed signs of entrepreneurial acumen, raising chickens and growing potatoes which he sold to local restaurants in the Aberdeen area about 20 miles away.
-At age 14, he drove a truck hauling grain during harvest for the area's largest farmer and at 16 became a salesman for his father's business.
+Guided by his father's businesses and by his mother, Lillian (née Hustad), Buntrock showed entrepreneurial traits by raising chickens and growing potatoes.
+At age 14, he drove a truck hauling grain during harvest and at 16 became a salesman for his father's business.

 Education

-Buntrock's early education was based on the Midwest Christian values that were the backbone of his mother's Norwegian and father's German heritage.
-He was raised a Lutheran.
-“The values that were most important to my parents were tithing, saving, respect and using all your God-given talents to pursue excellence,” Buntrock said.
+Buntrock's was raised a Lutheran and his early education was based on his parents' Christian values, such as tithing, saving, respect and pursuing excellence.
 He attended the one-room St. John's Lutheran School from grades five through eight.
-It was across the street from the home he shared with his parents and younger siblings, a brother, Clayton, and a sister, Joyce.
-“If you were a Lutheran, that’s where you went,” he said.
 The school had 30 students; his high school class would have just eight graduates.
 His education continued at St. Olaf College in Northfield, Minnesota, where he majored in business and history.
 He returned home in his junior year to help with the family business when his father developed heart disease.
-After completing service during the Korean War, which included attending finance school at Fort Benjamin Harrison, he returned to St. Olaf to complete his college studies in 1955.
+He served in the Korean War, attending finance school at Fort Benjamin Harrison, before returning to St. Olaf to complete his college studies in 1955.

+Two days after graduation, Buntrock married Elizabeth (Betty) Joanne (“B.J.”)
+Huizenga, also a student at St. Olaf.